 Middle School: Grades 6-8

 History.
-From Rome, through the Middle Ages, the Renaissance, Age of Enlightenment, revolutions, industrialization, into modern times.
+From Rome, through the Middle Ages, the Renaissance, Age of Enlightenment, revolutions, industrialization, into modern times students trace the development of Western civilization to the present.

 English.
-Vocabulary, grammar, composition, writing of reference papers; elements of poetry and figurative language, including ballads, sonnets, epics, Chaucer and Shakespeare; short stories; modern American and British novels and plays.
+Foundational skills in vocabulary, grammar, composition, writing of reference papers are developed.
+Elements of poetry and figurative language, including ballads, sonnets, epics, Chaucer and Shakespeare, short stories, modern American and British novels and plays are explored.

 Geometry.
 Geometric drawing with instruments, plane geometry, solid geometry, and Platonic Solids.